Sat, May 23rd, 2020

 However, it is more critical than ever to recognise the importance of minding your own mental health and wellbeing.
 Take steps to give yourself time, space and respite through tough periods.

-The importance of mental health and wellbeing in education is also increasingly reflected in policy.
-The World Health Organisation has stated that “Wellbeing is present when a person realises their full potential, is resilient in dealing with the normal stresses of their life, takes care of their physical wellbeing and has a sense of purpose, connection and belonging to a wider community.
+According to the World Health Organisation: “Wellbeing is present when a person realises their full potential, is resilient in dealing with the normal stresses of their life, takes care of their physical wellbeing and has a sense of purpose, connection and belonging to a wider community.
 It is a fluid way of being and needs nurturing throughout life.”

-At national level, policy in the area of children’s and young people’s lives features a number of mental health and wellbeing priorities.
-These policies include the National Youth Strategy 2015-2020 and Better Outcomes, Brighter Futures: The National Policy Framework for Children and Young People 2014-2020.
-This sets out a number of national outcomes including ‘Active and healthy, physical and mental wellbeing’.
-This outcome is to be achieved cross-sectorally and collaboratively between government departments, statutory services, agencies and the voluntary and community sectors.
+Better Outcomes, Brighter Futures sets out a number of national outcomes including Outcome 1 ‘Active & healthy, physical and mental wellbeing’, to be achieved cross-sectorally and collaboratively between government departments, statutory services, agencies and the voluntary and community sectors.

 Healthy Ireland: A Framework for Improved Health and Wellbeing 2013-2025 also outlines a vision for Ireland where “…everyone can enjoy physical and mental health and wellbeing to their full potential, where wellbeing is valued and supported at every level of society and is everyone’s responsibility.”

-In school education in recent years, greater attention has been given to wellbeing in education policy through a range of initiatives.
-These are outlined further in the DES Wellbeing Policy Statement and Framework for Practice 2018-2023.
-Wellbeing is also at the centre of Aistear, the early childhood curriculum framework and also features in areas of the curriculum such as SPHE and PE.
+Over the past number of years, the issue of wellbeing in education policy has been given greater attention with a range of initiatives – something which is outlined further in the DES Wellbeing Policy Statement and Framework for Practice 2018-2023.
+Wellbeing is at the centre of Aistear: Early Childhood Curriculum Framework.
+It also features in areas of the curriculum such as SPHE and PE.

-There is also a key link between Education for Sustainable Development and the promotion of wellbeing, as noted in the National Strategy for Education for Sustainable Development 2014-2020.
-This characterises sustainable development as “a continuous, guided process of economic, environmental and social change aimed at promoting the wellbeing of citizens now and into the future.”
+Wellbeing is also a key link between Education for Sustainable Development and the promotion of wellbeing.
+The National Strategy for Education for Sustainable Development 2014-2020 characterises it as “a continuous, guided process of economic, environmental and social change aimed at promoting the wellbeing of citizens now and into the future.”

-Carol Fenton and her colleagues in Scoil Mhuire have worked on four Erasmus+ School Education projects focusing on mental health and wellbeing.
-The staff group have taken part in courses examining stress, burn-out, meditation, wellness, outdoor education, and positive psychology.
+After successfully completing the Amber Flag initiative in 2018, Carol and her colleagues attended an Erasmus+ event hosted by Léargas.
+They were ultimately awarded funding for four projects focusing on mental health and wellbeing.
+These courses examined stress, burn-out, meditation, wellness, outdoor education, and positive psychology.

-“We gained a wealth of knowledge about what goes on in other schools in Europe,” Carol told us.
-“It gave us the opportunity to network with teachers across Europe in Greece, Croatia, Slovenia, Czech Republic, and Spain.”
+“We gained a wealth of knowledge about what goes on in other schools in Europe.,” Carol told us.
+“It gave us the opportunity to network with teachers across Europe; Greece, Croatia, Slovenia, Czech Republic, and Spain.”

 Focusing on positive mental health, resilience and wellbeing, Scoil Mhuire now adopt a holistic approach.
-The introduction of weekly mindfulness classes with a qualified practitioner reaped considerable rewards: “We found it really helped the children’s concentration and helped improve their self-esteem.”
+The introduction of weekly mindfulness classes with a qualified practitioner reaped considerable rewards.“We found it really helped the children’s concentration and helped improve their self esteem” Carol said.